Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Vulny - hackmyvm/index.md

 ![](images/vulny%20(6).png)

-We find another 3 directories , lets secret each one of them:
+We find another 3 directories , lets check each one of them:

 ![](images/vulny%20(7).png)